AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTION: leave this in.

+> If your openICPSR deposit appears to be "locked", please follow [these instructions](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission).

 > The openICPSR submission process has changed.
 If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.

 > [NOTE] Since July 1, 2021, we will publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.